qnts/jwt_provider2/README.md

 **Please note** that this version is only compatible with **odoo `14`**

-**Hey there**, I need help fixing/completing the readme.
+**Hey there**, We need help fixing/completing the readme.
 If there are confusions, please do not hesitate to open an issue.
 Pull requests are welcome, too!

 ## Prerequisites and Installation